-Most facilities have some type of form to collect information about the interests of each resident from family members, and we provide a form in our workshop materials (which you can download here).
+Most memory care facilities have some type of form to collect information about the interests of each resident from family members, and we provide a form in our workshop materials (which you can download here).
 Using a checklist rather than just working from memory is important because it can remind family members of interests that the person with Alzheimer's or dementia had in the past but haven’t done in a long time.
 These are often the most successful interests to draw on.

-Home caregivers are at an advantage because they know the person and their past interests and hobbies, but it is still helpful to complete a checklist so that visiting home care workers and other professionals can use it to understand the person behind the dementia.
+Home caregivers are at an advantage because they know the person and their past interests and hobbies, but it is still helpful to complete a checklist so that visiting home care workers and other dementia care professionals can use it to understand the person behind the dementia.

 But what do we do with the information learned by the ticked interest boxes?

-One of the most important things that we can do with the information is to use the person's past interests to create and select activities.
+One of the most important things that we can do with the information is to use the person's past interests to create and select dementia activities.
 Drawing on the past interests of a person with dementia is one of the most effective ways to engage them, and by using the ticked boxes we know what they are.

 - Helps the family members remember things that interested the person, from the past

 - Provides a starting point to generate ideas of meaningful activities to engage the person

 - Provides suggestions for topics of conversation and discussion

 A person with dementia or Alzheimer's may have stopped doing an activity or hobby for a variety of reasons other than losing interest.
 Some of the difficulties that may have caused the person to become frustrated with the activity include:

 - Eyesight problems making the text or pieces too difficult to see